jpb896/mantissa-blog/docs/features.md

 *(Optional)*

-As many people has asked for, Jekflix Template 2.0 adds an optional sidebar to posts.
+As many people has asked for, MantissaOS Release Announcements Template 2.0 adds an optional sidebar to posts.

 To show/hide the sidebar, see the [docs](settings.md#two_columns_layout).